-Well it’s been four months since we finished our Camino, and three months since we returned back home after our post-Camino R&R visit to Orvieto, Italy.
+Well it’s been two months since we finished our Camino, and one month since we returned back home after our post-Camino R&R visit to Orvieto, Italy.
 Erik and I have had plenty to time to reflect, contemplate, and rehash our walk so I guess it’s time that I finally put some of those thoughts down on “paper”.

 After you’ve walked the Camino, people often ask you if the experience has changed you.
 After all, they say, how can you walk 800 km and not be a different person when it’s all over?
 I suppose for most people, the obvious answer would be yes, but I have to admit, “change” is not a word that I would use to describe my Camino experience – instead I think of Contemplation, Observation, Appreciation, and Affirmation.

 Obviously you have plenty of time to contemplate life while on the Camino and even if you are walking with a partner, it’s likely you aren’t together all the time.
 Whether walking with Erik, or on my own 100m behind him, I was often lost in my thoughts.

 I thought a lot about how reality was matching up with my expectations of the Camino.
 I thought about what changes I might see in myself while walking the Camino.
 I thought about the physical and mental challenges I was experiencing and figured out ways to work through them.
 I tried to be “one” with my environment and to experience living “in the moment”.
 (And as usual, I stressed and obsessed about crap because that is what I do best – I just tried to do less of it.)